 One of the top public administration scholarships is the George A. Neilsen Public Investor Scholarship, which is open to students interested in studying finance and how investments affect the general public.
 You must be a member of the Colorado Government Finance Officers Association to qualify for this scholarship, and you must show proof that you are already in a graduate program or will start one soon in public administration, public policy or a similar field.

 Scholarships can help you cover all of your college expenses or a good portion of those expenses.
-As a graduate student already enrolled in an MPA program, or a student about to start one of those programs, you qualify for some of the top public administration scholarships.
+As a graduate student already enrolled in an MPA program, or a student about to start one of those programs, you qualify for some of the top MPA scholarships.